elecordapp/elecord-extension/README.md

 Collection of handy tools and tweaks for gamers across the web
 </p>

-> Notice: This extension is in early development and it's scope has yet to be fully defined
+> Notice: This extension is in early development and doesn't currently integrate w/ elecord

 <br>